akibhasanniloy/Student-database-management-system-console-application/README.md

 # Student_database_management_system_using_c++.cpp
-This is our Software Development Project (SDP) using C++.
-In this project we created admin and student login page and added bunch of options to optimize their experiences for both.
+In this project we(my team) creates a Student Database Management System, allowing users to manage student information efficiently.
+Users can add, display, search, update, and delete student records.
+The system stores details like name, ID, marks, and contact information.
+Data is retrieved and modified using menus for ease of use.
+This project helps us to practice fundamental C++ concepts like classes, functions, file handling, and data structures while providing a practical application for managing student data.